fulyakocaman/PortfolioProjects/Intro_Machine_Learning/Classifier_Decision_Boundaries/README.md

-In this project I worked with some toy data sets to compare the decision boundaries defined by some of the simpler classifier algorithms.
+In this project I worked with some toy data sets and used Seaborn, pandas, scikit-learn, NumPy and pyplot to analyze some toy datasets and compare the decision boundaries defined by

 Experiments
 Run the following experiments in a Jupyter notebook, performing actions in code cells and reporting results in Markdown cells.